MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2024-03-19-what-every-admin-needs-to-know.md

 Long story short, here is a link to some [recommendations for password manager](https://cybernews.com/best-password-managers/).
 Use them, and please also tell your friends about them.
 They store your passwords, and they use complex passwords you could never remember.
 It’s a win-win.

 >***A side note to admins***<br>
-Since we know that humans are bad at remembering complex passwords, it would be a terrible, terrible idea to force them to come up with new passwords on a regular basis then, right?
+Since we know that humans are really bad at remembering complex passwords, it would be a terrible, terrible idea to force them to come up with new passwords on a regular basis then, right?
 I mean, what would you expect in terms of password quality?
 That's right, it would just get worse and worse.<br><br>
 And if you're thinking about the fact that passwords must be changed regularly in your organization, then unfortunately that's because this is a prerequisite for ISO 27001 certification.
 Yup, the International Organization for Standardisation requires people to come up with new passwords on a regular basis for the organization to be considered secure and to receive an ISO certification.
 The certification for information security, cybersecurity, and privacy protection.<br><br>
 I’m not a huge fan, but what do I know 🤷‍♂️